 The ecology of our lakes is under attack in a very real way.
 When University of Tennessee studies show that our lakes are responsible for “Billions” of dollars of revenue to the region, and that every mile of shoreline brings in about a Million-Dollars, how can one possibly put aside protecting that wealth.
 Fact: that wealth will be lost if we do nothing.
-Whether it takes 2, 4, or 6 years to destroy our lakes is not the question—they will be devistated unless we act “Now” to protect what remains of the TVA system presently free of Asian Carp.
+Whether it takes 2, 4, or 6 years to destroy our lakes is not the question _ they will be devastated unless we act “Now” to protect what remains of the TVA system presently free of Silver Carp.
 There is no question whatsoever that the amazing wealth brought about by a healthy lake ecosystem will be gone along with the ecosystem itself.
 This is not supposition, it is not a mere threat, it is not fear mongering, it is ecological reality in every sense of the word.

 One need only look at (1) the ecosystem devastation, recreational, and economic impacts that have already occurred throughout the Mississippi Basin: (2) the forecasts of the billions of dollars of revenue loss predicted to occur if the Silver Carp fully invade the Tennessee River and it tributaries; and (3) hazards associated with boat motoring through a wall of airborne fish to fully appreciate what the future holds if these fish reach our lakes.